-If someone moves to Nevada with a reciprocal out-of-state CCW permit, he/she may use that permit for only the first sixty (60) days of living in-state.
-Afterward, he/she would need to get a new CCW permit issued from his/her local sheriff’s office in Nevada.5
+If someone moves to Nevada with a reciprocal out-of-state CCW permit, they may use that permit for only the first sixty (60) days of living in-state.
+Afterward, they would need to get a new CCW permit issued from their local sheriff’s office in Nevada.5

 Before using a Nevada CCW permit in another state, check with that state’s own department of public safety.

 Carrying a concealed handgun in the state of Nevada without having a valid permit is a category C felony, carrying: